masterpointio/infra-monorepo-template/terraform-random-pet/README.md

 # terraform-random-pet

-This is a dummy child module.
+This is a template child module.

-## Recommenations (DO NOT INCLUDE THIS INTO THE REAL README)
+## Documentation Recommendations (DO NOT INCLUDE THIS INTO THE REAL README)

 ### Naming